marko-js/marko/packages/marko/docs/getting-started.md

 ## A simple component

-Let's say we have a `<button>` that we want to assign some behavior to when it is clicked:
+Let's say we want to perform an action once a `<button>` is clicked:

 _button.marko_